brajeshwar/brajeshwar.github.io/_posts/2010/2010-07-14-an-online-film-festival-we-speak-here.md

----
-layout: post
-title: An online film festival - We Speak, Here
+# An online film festival - We Speak, Here
----

 Culture Unplugged Studios have launched a new film festival -- <a href="http://www.cultureunplugged.com/festival/">We Speak, Here</a>.
 This festival is an effort to share personal stories of us as an individual being, our physical & spiritual existence, our myriad expressions, dark & light, of human mind, body & soul, as a response to life within & without.
 The festival hopes to inspire us all to reflect on human life & its journey so far, and search for our individual purpose that can guide the legend we are to create & contribute to our humanity.
 The festival invites you to explore 'we', in need to know you, him or her as 'me'.